berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 glDeleteLists are exceptions.
 The list named in a glNewList call is not created or superseded until glEndList is called.
-If one rendering context is sharing a display list with another, it will continue to use the existing de nition while the second context is in the process of re-de ning it.
+If one rendering context is sharing a display list with another, it will continue to use the existing definition while the second context is in the process of re-de ning it.

 2.5 Texture Objects